Eliot Vassamillet: Eurovision Song Contest 2019

-On February 28 2019, it is officially confirmed that Vassamillet will perform Wake Up in Tel Aviv.
+On 28 February 2019 it was officially confirmed that Vassamillet would perform "Wake Up" in Tel Aviv, Israel at the Eurovision Song Contest 2019.

 At the contest he was drawn to perform in the first semi-final where he placed 13th with 70 points.
-As he did not place in the top ten he did not progress to the Grand Final of the competition marking the second time in a row that Belgium failed to qualify after Sennek placed 12th a year earlier.
+As he did not place in the top ten, he did not progress to the Grand Final of the competition, marking the second time in a row that Belgium failed to qualify after Sennek placed 12th a year earlier.